4 Money Habits of the One Percent

 The rich make money because they set goals.
 People who write down their money goals are in a better position to accomplish them.
 Whether a person wants to buy a house, start investing or set up a college fund, articulating that goal and working towards it is the hallmark of successful people.
 It’s also essential to focus on just one goal at a time.
 Once the goal is in place, breaking it down into smaller steps is the only way to achieve that goal without feeling overwhelmed.
-Sites like Manilla and Personal Capital can help you track your spending and set up financial goals for yourself.
+Sites like Personal Capital can help you track your spending and set up financial goals for yourself.

 3. Manage Time